HIGHLIGHTS OF N.J. ADOPTION LAW

 - 20. Q. What is the adoption tax credit?

 - A. The U.S. Government has passed a law which allows a dollar for dollar reduction of your income taxes for adoption related expenses for the tax year 2020.
 There are certain limitations on this involving family income and certain requirements as to when this can be claimed, and it should therefore be discussed with your tax advisor and/or adoption attorney.

 - 21. Q. Is the adoption tax credit now permanent?

 - A. Yes, the credit has now been made permanent as of January 2013, and has remained in effect after the recent tax legislation.

 - 22. Q. How does the Adoption Tax Credit affect parents in 2018?

-- A. The credit for adoptions finalizing in 2014 is $13,840 for families with a modified
+- A. The is a credit for adoptions finalizing in 2020 for families with a modified

 adjusted gross income (MAGI).
-If over that amount, the credit phases out and is gone if the MAGI exceeds $247,580.
+If over that amount, the credit phases out and is gone.
 For more information click link, Adoption Tax Credit Update

 - 23. Q. If I adopt a child in a foreign country do I have to re-adopt in the United States?

 - A. Yes and no. If your child enters the United States with an IR-3 or IH-3 Visa then your child is automatically a United States citizen and you are not required to re-adopt.
 However, many agencies and attorneys strongly recommend re-adoption, and some agencies require it.
 One advantage is that this will provide you and your child with an official Judgment of Adoption from a State Court in the United States, a copy of which can always be obtained if it is ever misplaced, lost, or destroyed, unlike our ability to get a duplicate from the foreign country.
-If your child enters the United States with an IR-4 or IH-4 Visa, the Unites States requires you to re-adopt the child which is a condition of your child’s admission into this country.
+If your child enters the United States with an IR-4 or IH-4 Visa, the Unites States requires you to re-adopt the child which is a condition of your child’s admission into this country, and your child cannot become a U.S. citizen until this is done.

 - 24. Q. How do I get a New Jersey birth certificate for my child?